TOSIT-IO/tdp-collection/docs/ARCHITECTURE.md

 - The `plugins/` directory includes the `access_fqdn` filter plugin definition, which is used frequently throughout the TDP ansible roles.
 TDP role agnostic tools and scripts belong here
 - The `playbooks/` directory contains a suite of helper playbooks, including tests and example usage of the various TDP ansible roles.
 Ansible playbooks which use the TDP roles without changing them belong here
 - The `roles` directory is where the TDP roles are located.
-1 directory/1 role per hadoop service.
-New hadoop component deployment roles belong here
+1 directory/1 role per Hadoop service.
+New Hadoop component deployment roles belong here

   - *Some roles install multiple services if the dependency between them is mutual and specific (for example the `roles/Spark/` TDP role will install the *tez* service as well as the *spark* service.
 In such cases, both multiple binaries can be used in a single role*